Pritzker Emerging Environmental Genius Award

 Finalists and Winner

-A committee of UCLA faculty spanning science, humanities, engineering, business, law and public policy will reduce 20 nominees to five finalists.
+A committee of UCLA faculty spanning science, humanities, engineering, business, law and public policy will reduce 20 nominees to three finalists.
 Finalists will be capable of making real-world impacts on a large scale, changing corporate or social practices, or developing technological or engineering solutions to a major environmental problem.
 The world should be astonished by what these young professionals have accomplished—and by their potential for the future.